rya-sge/access-denied/_posts/2024-12-16-bittensor.md

 ALL REWARD TAO TOKENS ARE NEWLY MINTED.

-1. Finally, the YC calculates a consensus distribution of TAO (the ‘emission’) and distributes the newly minted reward TAO immediately into the accounts associated with the UIDs.
+4. Finally, the YC calculates a consensus distribution of TAO (the ‘emission’) and distributes the newly minted reward TAO immediately into the accounts associated with the UIDs.

 See [docs.bittensor.com/learn/anatomy-of-incentive-mechanism#distribution-of-rewards](https://docs.bittensor.com/learn/anatomy-of-incentive-mechanism#distribution-of-rewards)

 ### Tempo

 Note that subnet validators can transmit their rank weight vectors to the blockchain any time.
-However, for any user-created subnet, the YC for the subnet begins at every 360 blocks (=4320 seconds or 72 minutes, at 12 seconds per block) using the latest weight matrix available at the YC for the subnet.
+However, for any user-created subnet, the Yuma Consensus (YC) for the subnet begins at every 360 blocks (=4320 seconds or 72 minutes, at 12 seconds per block) using the latest weight matrix available at the YC for the subnet.

 If a ranking weight vector from the subnet validator arrives after the start of a 360-block period, then this weight vector will be used in the subsequent YC start, i.e., after the current 360 blocks have elapsed.